Key Takeaways:

 2. Fixed Form: The work must be fixed in a tangible form, such as a written manuscript, recorded audio or video, or a digital file.
 It should exist in a medium that allows it to be perceived, reproduced, or communicated over time.

 3. Minimum Threshold of Creativity: The work should possess a minimum level of creativity or originality.
 While this threshold is generally low, mere facts, ideas, or basic information cannot be copyrighted.
-It is the expression of these ideas that can be protected.
+It is the form of expression of these ideas that can be protected.

 4. Lack of Exclusions: Some works may not be eligible for protection, such as facts, titles, slogans, familiar symbols or designs, and government documents.
 Additionally, works in the public domain, meaning they are not protected by copyright or have expired copyrights, can be freely used.